-MRF: On my last mini retirement, in 2017, I learned a great deal about who I truly am and what I want.
-I started to listen to myself, cancelling out the noise and opinions of others.
+MRF: On my last mini-retirement, in 2017, I learned a great deal about who I truly am and what I want.
+I started to listen to myself, canceling out the noise and opinions of others.

 I got to know my true self, which I’m eternally grateful for.